sambaran01/SAMBARAN01/README.md

 - 👋 Hi, I’m @sambaran01
 - 👀 I’m interested in Learning new things
 - 🌱 I’m currently learning Python
-- 💞️ I’m open for any type of any collaboration
+- 💞️ I’m open for any type of collaboration
 - 😄 Pronouns: He/him